siteleaf/siteleaf.com/_drafts/author-pages-in-jekyll-and-siteleaf.markdown

 Craig Shapiro is a founder and managing partner of Collaborative Fund.
 ```

-Update the author defaults in `_config.yml` to match the fields you've chosen:
+Finally, update the author defaults in `_config.yml` to match the fields you've chosen:

 ```
 defaults: